 Did you know it’s Hedgehog Awareness Week?
 Well it is, so here are our top tips for attracting and helping these prickly garden visitors, who sadly are in decline in the UK.

-Stop the slug pellets: these (and all other garden chemicals) are not only harmful to pests eating your precious plants, but anything else that eats them afterwards.
+These (and all other garden chemicals) are not only harmful to pests eating your precious plants, but anything else that eats them afterwards.
 Like hedgehogs, amphibians and the beautiful but declining Song Thrush.
 There are just as effective organic or chemical-free solutions to slug control.
 My favourite is a biological control that uses tiny parasitic nematodes that kill slugs but don’t harm anything else.
 Beer traps also work well, and the slugs die happy.
 Or you could just garden with plants that are great for wildlife and not so prone to slug damage?

-Make a feeding station: with a few simple supplies you can create a hedgehog restaurant that excludes larger diners like cats and foxes.
+With a few simple supplies you can create a hedgehog restaurant that excludes larger diners like cats and foxes.
 You could even set up a trail camera and see who comes to visit your garden at night.
 Fun for all the family!

-Log your sightings: to allow conservation organisations to build up a picture of where hedgehog hot spots are and where they are in trouble, we need the power of Citizen Science!
+To allow conservation organisations to build up a picture of where hedgehog hot spots are and where they are in trouble, we need the power of Citizen Science!
 So log your sightings of hedgehogs here and here.
 We’d also love you to post any sightings or photos you have on Facebook for our members to enjoy.